 Hello, I’m Dr. Marilyn Price-Mitchell.
-I founded Roots of Action in 2011 as a way of helping parents, schools, and communities nurture the growth of successful youth—ready to become caring family members, innovative workers, engaged citizens, and ethical leaders in the Digital Age.
+I founded Roots of Action in 2011 as a way of helping parents, schools, and communities nurture positive youth development–the growth of successful young people ready to become caring family members, innovative workers, engaged citizens, and ethical leaders in the Digital Age.
 I’m a developmental psychologist, researcher, and coach to parents, schools, and youth-focused nonprofits.
 A fellow at the Institute for Social Innovation at Fielding Graduate University and author of Tomorrow’s Change Makers: Reclaiming the Power of Citizenship for a New Generation.
-I also blog at Edutopia and Psychology Today.
+I also contribute to other educational sites, including Edutopia and Psychology Today.

 At Roots of Action, we share articles and resources that support a research-based framework of positive youth development.
 We also conduct our own research through The Compass Survey of Core Human Attributes, a collection of surveys for youth and adults that help identify the internal abilities we use most and least often, and how to strengthen them.
 Our framework, The Compass Advantage, reflects an integrative approach to nurturing a child’s mind, body, heart, and spirit.
 It suggests children need eight core abilities to thrive in an ever-increasingly complex society.
 Offering a blend of stories and insights from multidisciplinary research, articles are written and categorized in support of the compass abilities: Empathy, Curiosity, Sociability, Resilience, Self-Awareness, Integrity, Resourcefulness, and Creativity.

 Schools and nonprofits are invited to freely reprint our articles in their newsletters, following our reprint guidelines.
 We welcome guest articles from professional educators, social scientists, and recognized parenting experts.
 See our submission guidelines.